rackerlabs/docs-cloud-identity/api-docs/getting-started/concepts.rst

 becomes invalid, the Identity service returns 404 errors until you authenticate again.

-The Rackspace Identity service issues authenticated encrypted tokens (AE).
+The Identity service issues authenticated encrypted tokens (AE).
 AE tokens are non-persistent tokens that contain encrypted metadata that supplies all the necessary information to determine whether a token is valid.
 For more information, see the :how-to:`Authenticated Encrypted Tokens